 Burbot - Burbot and lake trout represent the native top predators in Lake Michigan.
-The recovery of burbot during the 1980s was attributable to reduction in sea lamprey (Wells and McLain 1973) and perhaps even alewife (Eshenroder and Burnham-Curtis 1999; Madenjian et al. 2008).
-Burbot collected in the BT survey are typically large individuals (>350 mm TL); juvenile burbot apparently do not inhabit areas sampled by the BT survey.
-Burbot biomass density was 0.04 kg/ha in 2019, consistent with extremely low estimates since 2012 (Fig. 14a).
-It is unclear why burbot catches in the BT survey have remained low in the face of relatively low densities of sea lamprey and alewife over the past decade or so.
+The recovery of burbot during the 1980s was attributable to reduction in sea lamprey (Wells and McLain 1973) and perhaps even alewife, which can feed on burbot larvae (Eshenroder and Burnham-Curtis 1999; Madenjian et al. 2008).
+Burbot collected in the BT survey are typically large individuals (>350 mm TL); juvenile burbot typically do not inhabit areas sampled by the BT survey.
+Burbot biomass density was 0.01 kg/ha in 2021, consistent with extremely low estimates since 2012 (Fig. 14a).
+It is unclear why burbot catches in the BT survey have remained low in the face of relatively low densities of sea lamprey and alewife over the past decade.